 The engineering community is defined not just by our passion for design and innovation, but also by our shared persistence in finding solutions in the face of constant problems.
 I knew the former, but I discovered the latter the hard way.

-As the people in Kei Island do not have a stable source of electricity, as the sun sets, the people in Kei are haunted with darkness.
+As the people in Kei Island do not have a stable source of electricity, as the sun sets, they are haunted with darkness.
 Empathizing with them, I gathered three of my friends to create solar-powered street lights for Kei Island - each of us taking up roles based on our strengths.
 Having some experience with CAD, I took up the responsibility of designing the device’s chassis.
 After 3d-printing the model, I triple-checked it for any defects, and sprinkled water onto it to ensure that the circuitry remained dry.
 Everything seemed fine, so we set-up the device at a nearby park.

 However, the prototype’s circuits were fried the next day because I failed to consider one thing: the device’s plastic material has a low melting point!
 Being under the sun deformed the chassis, creating gaps, resulting in one fried circuit after a heavy rain.